Links to other part of tutorial available at bottom of page.

 Toe up socks are becoming more and more common in the western world--(where cuff down has predominated for centuries) and are most likely the original style for knitting socks.

 This list is not definitive, but just the more commonly used options.
-There are other cast ons choices, including some that are seamed, but most knitter (and wearers!) prefer un-seamed toes.
+There are other cast ons choices, including some that are seamed, but most knitter (and wearers!) prefer un-seamed toes.--See Page 1 of the Cast On Tutorial for links to instructional videos to most of these cast ons.

 Most often the sole of the foot is worked in stocking knit—though some prefer reverse stocking knit on the sole –especially when the sock are knit with thicker yarns, at a coarser gauge (i.e., boot liner socks knit with worsted or aran weight yarn.)

-In stranded color work socks, there are (frequently) more elaborate patterns on the instep, and simpler ones the sole.
+In stranded color work socks, there are (frequently) more elaborate patterns on the instep, and simpler patterns on the sole.

 Pattern work that involves cable, lace or other complex stitch patterns is usually omitted on the sole (which is worked in stocking knit or reverse stocking knit),with the patterning only worked on instep till after the heel.